proxy-pattern-pool

 Documentation

-The Proxy class manages accesses to one or more objects, possibly using a Pool, depending on the expected scope of said objects.
+Class Proxy manages accesses to one or more objects, possibly using a Pool, depending on the expected scope of said objects.

 The Proxy constructors expects the following parameters: